Dear Consumer Ed:

 Remember – during a state of emergency, you may see a station charging more than other stations in the area, but that does not necessarily mean that the station is price-gouging.
 The amount stations pay to buy gasoline can vary greatly.

-Call the Governor’s Office of Consumer Protection at 1-800-869-1123 if you are unsure of whether the price-gouging statute is currently in effect.
+Call the Georgia Department of Law’s Consumer Protection Unit at 1-800-869-1123 if you are unsure of whether the price-gouging statute is currently in effect.
 If it is, report any incidences that seem out of the ordinary (e.g., prices-per-gallon that rise by more than a third within a short period of time).

 If you enjoyed this post, make sure you subscribe to my RSS feed!